MichelMurphy/encryption/README.md

 ## Installation

 clone the repository

 git clone https://github.com/MichelMurphy/encryption.git

-run the Maven command
+run the Maven command mvn install

-mvn install
+Or import in any IDE as an existing maven project

+Eg. In Eclipse use File -> Import... -> Maven -> Existing Maven Project

 ## Testing

-In other to test the algorithm, please, run the Unit Test in any IDE or using Maven mvn test
+In other to test the algorithm, please, run the Unit Test in any IDE or using Maven

+mvn test

 ## Contributing